 If you are concerned that your privacy rights may have been violated, or you disagree with a decision we made about access to your records, you may contact our HIPAA Privacy Officer or you may send a written complaint to the U.S. Department of Health and Human Services Office of Civil Rights.
 Our HIPAA Privacy Office can provide you the address.
 You will not be penalized or retaliated against for filing a complaint in good faith.

-If you have any questions, please contact our HIPAA Privacy Office at the address, phone number, or E-mail address listed below:
+If you have any questions, please contact our HIPAA Privacy Office at the address, or phone number listed below: